 Fall is the best time to introduce new seed into an existing lawn of cool-season grasses.
 But, depending on your grass type, overseeding in spring can yield good results, too, if it's done early enough in the spring to give seedlings enough time to mature before the onset of the summer heat.

-The reasons why spring overseeding might be the best option for returning a thin or damaged lawn to health and a more attractive appearance are the same as they would be for fall overseeding—damaged areas and bare patches in the lawn.
+The reasons why spring overseeding might be the best option for revitalizing a thin or damaged lawn with bare patches are the same as they would be for fall overseeding.
 If the lawn contains just a few bare or damaged areas, then spot seeding is usually the more appropriate procedure.
-Overseeding is used for larger areas where the turf is thin, but not bare.
+Overseeding is used for larger areas where the turf is thin but not bare.

 The effectiveness of overseeding, whether done in the spring or fall, is enhanced when it is combined with lawn aeration.
 The process of extracting small cores of soil from the lawn is also called core aeration.
 In addition to allowing water, air and fertilizer better and deeper access to turfgrass roots, aeration also provides better seed-to-soil contact, which greatly aids seed germination and the growth of seedlings.
 It is helpful to core aerate before and after seeding into an existing lawn.
 Generally, the seed is applied with a rotary or drop spreader, usually by halving the seed into two lots and spreading each lot in a different direction to ensure more even coverage.

 After overseeding in the spring, it’s important that you do not apply pre-emergent weed control to this turf.
 This could hamper the new seedlings in the same way it controls emerging crabgrass.